-The IALS Student Law Review is a new electronic open access peer-reviewed law journal currently being established by the Institute on the School of Advanced Study's Open Journals System.
-The IALS Student Law Review will publish scholarly articles or developing work format and will focus on legal studies within the main expertise of the Institute of Advanced Legal Studies (IALS), School of Advanced Study (SAS) University of London.
-The journal will be well-placed to build on the Institute's national role in facilitating legal research - developing its own role in publishing articles from research students across the UK and beyond.
+The IALS Student Law Review (ISLRev) is a new electronic open access peer-reviewed law journal established by the Institute on the School of Advanced Study's Open Journals System.
+The IALS Student Law Review publishes scholarly articles or developing work format and focuses on legal studies within the main expertise of the Institute of Advanced Legal Studies (IALS), School of Advanced Study (SAS) University of London.
+The journal is well-placed to build on the Institute's national role in facilitating legal research - developing its own role in publishing articles from research students across the UK and beyond.

 IALS Student Law Review